 What’s changed in the last ten months?

-Our intention has been to create a national network of last mile fulfillment facilities and retail with no upfront costs.
-The focus is on digital natives and delivering the localised infrastructure that not only helps them with retail sales, but sales expansion and growth of the business.
+Our intention has been to create a national network of last-mile fulfillment facilities and retail with no upfront costs.
+The focus is on digital natives and delivering the localised infrastructure that not only helps them with retail sales but sales expansion and growth of the business.

 We can provide brands with quick delivery for a record low price, expansion capability, retail presence and we do it in a very curated fashion with really cool brands – all without them having to raise capital.
 It’s literally a game-changer.

 We have successfully tied down our first retail site in downtown Philadelphia, which is an amazing location.
-It’s steps away from the entranceway to a 22 million passenger a year train station.
+It’s steps away from the entranceway to a 22 million passengers a year train station.
 There’s an amazing mix of people from school children to workers to families.

 We’re also developing our first distribution centre at Moorestown Mall, owned by Pennsylvania Real Estate Investment Trust.
-From a logistics perspective we will start servicing a very wide area all the way from the Hudson Valley in New York to the border between Virginia and North Carolina with next day delivery at ground prices, which is a game changer for brands.
+From a logistics perspective we will start servicing a very wide area all the way from the Hudson Valley in New York to the border between Virginia and North Carolina with next-day delivery at ground prices, which is a game-changer for brands.

 Anchor Shops is meant to be a permanent solution.
 We can adjust and grow with a brand.
 On day one they could have two products on the table.
 On day 20 they could have a full table.
 Six months in they could have a shop in a shop.
 After two years they could have their own standalone self-branded store on our infrastructure with the same type of service.